hernamesbarbara/NAICS/README.md

 ####...with aspirations of becoming an API for searching NAICS industry classification codes.

-#####Currently it only supports querying for a specific code a specific year.
+#####Currently it only supports querying for a specific code or year.
 All 2007 and 2012 NAICS codes are available.

 GET /naics to fetch all documents: